Bilateral Endoprosthetic Surgery of Hip and Knee

 Not for everyone – but an excellent option for the right patients.

-Those suffering from bilateral osteoarthritis should not automatically accept two separate operations as the only alternative.
-Modern endoprosthetics offers more today – when experience, structure, and individual counseling come together.
+Patients suffering from bilateral osteoarthritis should not automatically accept two separate surgeries as the only option.
+Modern endoprosthetics offers more – when experience, structure and individual counseling come together.